RunestoneInteractive/pythonds/_sources/Trees/BinaryHeapImplementation.rst

    Figure 3: Percolating the Root Node down the Tree

-In order to maintain the heap order property, all we need to do is swap the root with its smaller child less than the root.
+In order to maintain the heap order property, all we need to do is swap the root with its smaller child that is less than the root.
 After the initial swap, we may repeat the swapping process with a node and its children until the node is swapped into a position on the tree where it is already less than both children.
 The code for percolating a node down